garygause/portfolio-projects/powerline/README.md

 ## Understanding the Business

 Recon Dynamics is an IoT company that uses smart sensors on power line segments to monitor the health of power lines and detect anomalies.
+Powerline is the name of their branded product offering.

 The business makes money through sales of sensor technology and by providing data to its customers.